fastapi/typer/docs/tutorial/parameter-types/number.md

 Usage: main.py [OPTIONS] ID
 Try "main.py --help" for help.

-Error: Invalid value for "--score": 100.5 is bigger than the maximum valid value 100.
+Error: Invalid value for '--score': 100.5 is bigger than the maximum valid value 100.

 // But as we didn't specify a minimum score, this is accepted
 $ python main.py 5 --age 20 --score -5